elventear/quartz-scheduler/examples/example15/tc_clustering_readme.txt

 instances can share the same scheduling data.

 Note:  This example works best when you run the client and server on different computers.
 However, you can certainly run the server and the client on the same box!

 Running the Example:
 ====================
+Note: Windows users please use equivalent Batch scripts (.bat)

 1. Configure the instance1.properties file and the instance2.properties
 file as necessary (see the "Configuration" section below for details).

-2. Windows users - Modify instance1.bat and instance2.bat (if necessary)
-to set your JAVA_HOME.
-Run instance1.bat.
-Once the first instance is started, run instance2.bat (note: these may or may not be on the same box!)
+2. Start Terracotta server with start-sample-server.sh

-3. UNIX/Linux users - Modify instance1.sh and instance2.sh (if necessary)
+3. Modify instance1.sh and instance2.sh (if necessary)
-to set your JAVA_HOME.
+to set your JAVA_HOME and TC_HOME.
 Execute instance1.sh.
+Once
-Once the first instance is started, run instance2.sh (note: these may or may not be on the same box!)
+the first instance is started, run instance2.sh (note: these may or may not be on the same box!)